N00byEdge/comp/README.md

     * `|=` Bitwise or

 ## Types of statements
+All statements are followed either by a block or a semicolon.
 * `break`
   Jumps past the end of the current `loop` block
 * `continue`